Honestly, is Exercise Order a Big Deal?

-When you lift before you do your cardio, your muscles have an adequate supply of energy (carbs) to fuel them through their high-intensity workout – remember we always try to workout at a high intensity in order to ignite the afterburn effect (among other things).
+When you lift before you do your cardio, your muscles have an adequate supply of energy (carbs) to fuel them through their high-intensity workout – remember we always try to work out at a high intensity in order to ignite the afterburn effect (among other things).

 Another added benefit is muscle growth: when lifting you want your muscles to be able to exert maximum force in order to help them grow.
-Having a full supply of energy are great for doing this.
+Having a full supply of energy is great for doing this.

 As you lift at a high intensity and build up lactic acid, your body is crushing carbs using the anaerobic metabolic pathway.
 A 50-60 minute lift session can greatly deplete your glycogen stores.

-Next it’s on to cardio.
-After your lift you can jump on the treadmill for some jogging, sprints…etc. During this 30-45 minute cardio session your body will use the remaining portion of the glycogen and force your muscles to start recruiting fat to produce energy.
+Next, it’s on to cardio.
+After your lift, you can jump on the treadmill for some jogging, sprints…etc. During this 30-45 minute cardio session your body will use the remaining portion of the glycogen and force your muscles to start recruiting fat to produce energy.

 As Dr. Jason Karp said in an IDEA article,